Cavorter/cavort/content/posts/2007-03-20-excellent-advice.md

 Let grammar, spelling and punctuation enter your life.
 Yes, publishers have people who will do this sort of thingâ€”and they are called authors.

 </blockquote>
-(I haven't been able to run down a link to the quote, and I only have it from an <a href="http://harpercollins.com/members/authortracker/index.aspx">AuthorTracker</a> message.)
+(I haven't been able to run down a link to the quote, and I only have it from an [AuthorTracker](http://harpercollins.com/members/authortracker/index.aspx) message.)